zooba/PTVS-wiki/Interactive-REPL.md

 ![Execute Project in Python Interactive menu](Images/ExecuteProjectInPythonInteractive.png)

 As well as the built-in Interactive window, you can choose to use IPython if you have it installed.
 IPython is an advanced yet user-friendly interactive development environment that's cross-platform and has Interactive Parallel Computing features (discussed elsewhere).
-See [wiki:Using IPython with PTVS] for more information.
+See [Using IPython with PTVS](Using-IPython-with-PTVS) for more information.

 Switching Scopes
 ----------------